 You are also able to include up to 3 keywords for your abstract.
 Selection of the subject category helps to determine the expertise of the Reviewers who will score the abstract.
 The chosen category also helps place the abstract in a section with similar research, thereby reaching an optimal audience at the meeting.

-Abstract Scoring and Presentation at the Annual Meeting.
+Abstract Scoring and Presentation at the Conference.

 Every abstract is reviewed by two or more peer reviewers using a 4×3 scoring rubric.
 Specifically, four areas will be scored: